 Footwear – The National Park consists of rocky terrain.
 It is best to wear flat shoes, not just for the bride but also her guests.
 If your dress has already been fitted for you in heels, it would be best to change into them just before the ceremony.
 The terrain can also be challenging for elderly people who have a hard time getting around.
 If you have guests who are handicap or may have difficulty walking on uneven surfaces I would suggest an alternate location in Pigeon Forge or Gatlinburg for your wedding ceremony.
 Then have wedding pictures made in the beautiful settings that the Great Smoky Mountains National Park has to offer.

 Photography – Your decision to marry in the Smokies will more than likely have to do with the amazing scenery.
 To take full advantage of the breathtaking scenes you should hire an experienced, local photographer.
 It’s easy for just about anyone to photograph the natural beauty of the Smoky Mountains with today’s technology.
 And almost as easy to make good photos of people.
 But it can be difficult when you combine the two.
 There are challenging lighting and composition considerations unique to this area.
 A good photographer will be familiar with these challenges as well as know the best locations for wedding pictures.

 Planning a wedding from out of town can be intimidating.
 The great thing about planning your wedding in the Smoky Mountains and Gatlinburg are the large variety of resources available to you.
-There are a number of local businesses, chambers of commerce and informational websites ready and excited to help you plan the wedding of your dreams.
+There are a number of local businesses, chambers of commerce and informational websites such as the Smoky Mountain Wedding Association ready and excited to help you plan the wedding of your dreams.